Gerhardk/chess_club/Chess_club_administration_app.md

 Write a simple application that will help the chess club administer their players.

 - The application will need all the basic CRUD operations.
-- New players will, by default, be ranked last. - Done
+- New players will, by default, be ranked last.

 - The application will also need a facility to enter a match between two players and then update their ranks accordingly.